Northwest Residency Program

-The Instrumental Music Initiative is an immersive music education program in which students at Northwest School of the Arts work intensively with professional Charlotte Symphony musicians through individual, sectional and ensemble settings.
+The Instrumental Music Initiative is an immersive music education program in which students at Northwest School of the Arts work intensively with professional Charlotte Symphony musicians through individual, sectional, and ensemble settings.

-The program has 2 core components:
+The program has two core components:

-Over the course of the school year, professional CSO musicians make regular visits to middle and high school band, orchestra, and piano classes working directly with students to help them increase their playing abilities and overall musicianship.
+Over the course of the school year, professional CSO musicians make regular visits to middle and high school band, orchestra, and piano classes, working directly with students to help them increase their playing abilities and overall musicianship.